mazimez/laravel-hands-on/README.md

 5. In the `index` method, notice that we use the `orWhereHas` function and pass the relationship `user` as a string when performing a search.
 This allows us to apply queries on the related `users` table, enabling us to search within the `users` table through the `posts` table.
 There are many other methods available, such as `whereDoesntHave`, `doesntHave`, etc.

 6. Moving on to the `show` method, we utilize the `loadMissing` function, which loads the specified relationships only for that particular instance of the `Post` model.
-There are also functions like `loadCount`, `load
+There are also functions like `loadCount`, `loadSum`, etc.

-Sum`, etc.

 7. We've also added a new [PostCommentController](app/Http/Controllers/Api/v1/PostCommentController.php) that uses similar functions.